rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 ## FAQ

-### Why use a function returning an Observable instead of a direct Observable?
+### How do dynamic arguments enhance ngx-load-with?

-The choice of accepting a function returning an Observable, instead of just an Observable, stems from the ability to pass dynamic arguments using the `[ngxLoadWithArgs]` input.
+Dynamic arguments play a significant role in the design and usage of ngx-load-with.
+By accepting a function that returns an Observable, and allowing the passage of dynamic arguments through the [ngxLoadWithArgs] input, ngx-load-with provides a powerful and flexible tool to handle complex data fetching scenarios.

-This design simplifies scenarios where the data fetching depends on changing parameters.
-For example, when the data load is tied to route parameters, any change in these parameters necessitates data reloading. `ngx-load-with` automatically manages this process by reacting to the changes in these arguments.
+Consider a situation where your data loading operation depends on changing parameters, such as route parameters.
+Whenever these parameters change, a reload of data becomes necessary. ngx-load-with caters to this requirement automatically by listening to the argument changes and triggering the appropriate data fetching function.

 A relevant example is found in the ["Loading based on dynamic arguments"](#loading-based-on-dynamic-arguments) section.
 Here, route parameters are passed as arguments to the `getTodo` function, and any alteration in these parameters triggers a data reload.